FreeHOUSING Sep. 18

-City, Church at the Park seek sponsors for transitional housing
+City, Church at the Park seek sponsors for temporary shelter housing

-Local volunteers are fundraising to help the city of Salem and Church at the Park build temporary, transitional houses for homeless people.
+Local volunteers are fundraising to help the city of Salem and Church at the Park build temporary shelters for homeless people.

 UPDATED: Interstate 5 reopens after police take suicidal person into custody